 - Due to FERPA (Family Educational Rights and Privacy Acts) and ADA (Americans with Disabilities Act) requirements, COVID-19 positive individuals cannot be identified.
 Even if a student or their family acknowledges and publicly discloses a positive test, school staff and officials cannot participate in discussions or acknowledge a positive test.

-If there is a case of an FJA student or staff member Confirmed COVID-19, FJA Will ⇒
+If there is a case of an FJA student or staff member Confirmed with COVID-19, FJA Will ⇒

-- Notify all individuals who had close contact (<6 feet apart for >15 minutes) and assist Oakland County Health Division with contact tracing
+- Notify all individuals who had close contact (<6 feet apart for >15 minutes) and assist Oakland County Health Division with contact tracing.

 - Notify the general FJA community about the positive case without specific detail (abiding by all appropriate laws and rules protecting the confidentiality of personal health information).